bookshelfdave/contact/README.md

 		store "MyKey"
 		with xml "This is text";

+	/* you can also define your own content type */ store "MyKey" with content-type "text/csv" and "1,2,3,4";

 Note, any double quotes appearing in the content string will need to be escaped.
 To store larger chunks of text, use a here doc: